 “Damn straight!
 We’re the champions!
 We’re gonna slice up those upstart Militantes.”

 Nykal said, “But the Skitteringi are pox-ridden Rodentiens and the Militantes are people.”

 Hansi grinned, “They’re people in trouble is what they are.
-I head about the Jesters beating ’em up.
+I heard about the Jesters beating ’em up.
 That’s what you get for having a team of only women.
 Besides, the ’Ringi play good footy.”

 Nykal might never have been to the Sanger before but he had taken in the odd pre-season game in the Eztadio Menor and he knew something about footy.
 He said, “I kinda like the Militantes.”